mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ```
 > errorOnNNScaledSixDs -> 0.006306423344

-From this experiment we can see that Neural net gave almost the same answer with non-scaled three and six inputs.
-What we can clearly observe that it performs poorly with the scaled data.
-I have formed the table below, you can see the results below;
+From this experiment it can be seen that Neural net gives almost the same answer with non-scaled three and six inputs datasets, however the scaled data always give poorer results which is shown in the formed table below.

 | Error Table    |    Three Inputs | Six Inputs  |
 | :--------: | :--------:| :---------: |